Content is critical in getting your brand out in the world, converting leads, bringing in new customers, and maintaining current ones.

 To do this, you can start by searching industry hashtags, and seeing whether and how people are engaging.
 If there’s a hot trending topic that’s affecting you or your competitors, try searching hashtags around that as well.

 Again, you’re looking for relevance—not just good ideas.
 You may stumble upon a thought-provoking topic or a highly informative take on something that inspires you, but if it’s not what your audience cares about, then it’s not the right topic for now.
-It is a good idea, however, to file it away with your other B2B blog topics, as it could be the right topic for another time!
+It is a good idea, however, to file it away with your other topic ideas, as it could be the right topic for another time!

 How do you develop a content strategy with relevance at its center?